-The department also places a great deal of emphasis on excellence in research.
-We make every effort to ensure students are able to commit as much time as possible on their research projects, which allows them to earn their Ph.D. degree in a timely fashion.
-To make this possible, the departmental core courses are taught every year and are designed to be completed in just two semesters.
+Further, the department emphasizes excellence in research.
+We make every effort to ensure students are able to commit as much time as possible on their research projects, thus allowing the student to earn their Ph.D. degree in a timely fashion.
+To make this possible, the departmental foundation courses are taught every year.
 Our students are fully supported by the department throughout their time in the program and are not burdened with time-consuming teaching responsibilities.

 Incoming students are expected to be competent in basic principles of physical/organic chemistry and mathematics.
-These requirements are typically satisfied with most degrees in the basic or pharmaceutical sciences.
+These requirements are typically satisfied with most degrees in the STEM disciplines.

-We offer seven core courses that each student must take and receive a grade of B or better to be eligible to take the comprehensive core curriculum exam (offered following the spring semester of the first year in the program).
+We offer eight core courses that each student must take and receive a grade of B or better to be eligible to take the comprehensive foundation exam (typically offered in January after the completion of three semester of graduate study).

 Fall semester - first year

-A consideration of the structural features and driving forces that control the course of chemical reactions.
-Topics will include acid and base properties of functional groups; qualitative aspects of strain, steric, inductive, resonance, and solvent effects on reactivity; stereo-chemistry and conformations; an introduction to orbital symmetry control; basic thermodynamic and kinetic concepts; and an overview of some important classes of mechanisms.
+This course provides a consideration of the structural features and driving forces that control the course of chemical reactions.
+Topics will include acid and base properties of functional groups; qualitative aspects of strain, steric, inductive, resonance, and solvent effects on reactivity; stereochemistry and conformation; an introduction to orbital symmetry control; basic thermodynamic and kinetic concepts; and an overview of some important classes of mechanisms.

-4) PHCH 730 Advanced Topics in Biopharmaceutics and Pharmacokinetics I (3 credits, offered every fall semester)
+PHCH 730 Biopharmaceutics and Pharmacokinetics I (3 credits)

-A discussion of the concepts, and some clinical applications, of pharmacokinetics, clearance concepts, extravascular dosing, and the use of pharmacokinetics in dosage regimen design and adjustment.
+This course provides a discussion of the basic concepts of biopharmaceutics and pharmacokinetics, including classical compartmental models, clearance concepts, vascular and extravascular dosing, and the use of pharmacokinetics in dosage regimen design and adjustment.